Night-Blinder/CTF/grep-cheat-sheet.md

 Some common flags are: -c for counting the number of successful matches and not printing the actual matches, -i to make the search case insensitive, -n to print the line number before each match printout, -v to take the complement of the regular expression (i.e. return the lines which don't match), and -l to print the file names of files with lines which match the expression.

 ## egrep

+View lines of data which match a particular pattern.

 egrep is an acronym that stands for "Extended Global Regular Expressions Print".

 The 'E' in egrep means treat the pattern as a regular expression.
 "Extended Regular Expressions" abbreviated 'ERE' is enabled in egrep. egrep (which is the same as grep -E) treats +, ?, |, (, and ) as meta-characters.